kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin
 Tags	2014 boxfish
 Desc	The members of the boxfish family displays a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
-The boxfish is a type of animal that is consistently cute its entire lifetime, not just in the juvenile stage.
+The boxfish is one of those animals being consistently cute its entire lifetime, not just as juvenile.

 DSC02648.jpg